Goals to set in 2026 to become an extraordinary human

 • Flexibility Training: Developing full-range mobility, extreme control of muscles and joints, and elite movement capability.

-2. Social goals: Create and building Connection
+2. Social goals: Create and build Connection

-• Making Friends: Experiencing community and companionship.
+• Make new genuine friends: Experiencing community and companionship.

 Every social bond a Humanist makes amplifies their impact and enriches life.